Suggestions or feedback?

 Subway : From any terminal at Logan Airport, take the Silver Line bus to South Station.
 At South Station, change to the Red Line subway to Kendall/MIT (inbound toward Alewife).
 The ride should take about 30 minutes.

 Parking in Cambridge and Boston can be expensive and hard to find.
-Whenever possible, park your car at your hotel and use public transportation [link to public transportation above] or a taxi/rideshare service.
+Whenever possible, park where you’re staying and use public transportation or a taxi/rideshare service.
 If you must drive to the campus, on- and off-street parking is available for a fee, but most public parking is not very close to the center of campus.
 More parking information is available from Parkopedia .

 • Accessibility map

-There is plenty to see and do, both on campus and in the greater Boston area.
+From art and architecture to history and culture, there is plenty to see and do, both on campus and in the greater Boston area.
+Explore the MIT Events Calendar to see what's happening on campus.
+Many events are open to the public.

 On the MIT campus

-Take in the galleries and exhibits at the MIT Museum , where art, science, and technology intersect.
+Take in the galleries and exhibits at the MIT Museum —where art, science, and technology intersect—at its new Kendall Square location.

 Explore public art on campus , including works by Picasso, Calder, and other major artists.